bio-tools/biotoolsDocs/roadmap.rst

 **bio.tools content roadmap**
 https://biotools.sifterapp.com/projects/39503/issues?srt=milestone

 Please join the discussion in sifter and GitHub.
-The bio.tools core team is tiny!
-New features take a while - you're patience is appreciated!
+The bio.tools core team is tiny, so bug fixes, new features *etc.* take a while - you're patience is appreciated!

 For a sifter account mail `Jon Ison <mailto:jison@bioinformatics.dtu.dk>`_.